Timing versus time in the market seems to be a popular discussion, or in some cases, debate. Investors can fall into two camps.

-Those who try and time the market and those who spend time in the market.
+Those who try to time the market and those who spend time in the market.

-While it can be tempting to try and anticipate and react to market behaviour, some of the worlds most successful investors say real wealth generation comes from playing the long game.
-Let’s take a look at the difference between these two strategies.
+While it can be tempting to try to anticipate and react to market behaviour, some of the world’s most successful investors say real wealth generation comes from playing the long game.
+I know, that’s the boring answer, but let’s explore why it is the case by taking a look at the difference between these two strategies.

 What is timing the market?